Air Source Heat Pump for a Bungalow: Why They're Ideal

 Installation Costs

-Bungalow installations tend to be at the lower end of the cost range due to smaller system sizes and simpler installation.
+Bungalow installations tend to be at the lower end of the cost range:

 | Component | Typical Cost (2-3 bed bungalow) |